 «Shema Yisrael, Yahweh eloheinu Yahweh echad»

 (To be read from right to left !)

 belongs on the door post of the Jews's house.
 It contains a small scroll with the Shema Yisrael.
 (5. Moses, 6:4-9 and 11:13-21)

 Every religion of this world has Holy Scriptures.
-In these scriptures God proofs his own evidence.
-In the Bible we find in the Exodus an "identity proof" of God, in the dialogue with Moses.
+In these scriptures God proves his own evidence.
+In the Bible we find in the Exodus an “identity proof” of God, in the dialogue with Moses.

 The big event for the folk of Israel was the exodus from Egypt.
 Moses took over the leader ship.
 He got the order directly from God, it was the voice from the burning brier (Exodus 3).